ThinkalVB/RTDS-Server/README.md

 RTDS maintains a directory service which will keep track of the logical address of these resources on the internet.
 RTDS is built to ensure the persistence and integrity of distributed services without compromising the simplicity of the process.
 All RTDS commands and responses are strictly confined to ASCII character encoding.
-The RTDS server follows a command/response model in a strictly sequential order.
+The RTDS server follows a command-response model in a strictly sequential order.
+Feel free to modify and use it - and please do contribute to make it better.